Add stablecoin checkout without matching wallet payments by hand

 Which metrics matter most after an ecommerce launch?

-Track payment-method conversion, fee savings against cards, and support tickets by token and chain.
+Track payment-method conversion, fee savings against cards, and buyer questions by token and chain.
 Looking at only one of those will hide real rollout quality.

 When is a merchant ready to expand tokens and chains?

 Expand only after buyer familiarity, chain instructions, and reconciliation are all stable.
-Otherwise more token support just creates more operational noise.
+Otherwise more token support just creates more payment-status noise.

 Keep exploring